Skip to main content

 You can only grant a SAS token permissions that you have on the storage account, container, or file yourself.

 • Account keys: You can use storage account access keys to manage access to Azure Storage.
 Storage account access keys provide full access to the configuration of a storage account, as well as the data.
-Databricks recommends using a <entra-service-principal> or a SAS token to connect to Azure storage instead of account keys.
+Databricks recommends using a Microsoft Entra ID service principal or a SAS token to connect to Azure storage instead of account keys.

 To view an account's access keys, you must have the Owner, Contributor, or Storage Account Key Operator Service role on the storage account.

 Databricks recommends using secret scopes for storing all credentials.
 You can grant users, service principals, and groups in your workspace access to read the secret scope.
 This protects the Azure credentials while allowing users to access Azure storage.
-To create a secret scope, see Secret scopes.
+To create a secret scope, see Manage secret scopes.

 To set Spark properties, use the following snippet in a cluster's Spark configuration or a notebook: